Coffee Chat: Patient voice in CMS drug price 'negotiation'

 Improving the process—rethinking CMS’s interpretation of ‘therapeutic alternatives’ and ‘Qualifying Single Source Drugs’

-The issue of access to specific drugs is a key element that often gets lost in the conversation.
+Access to specific drugs often gets lost in the conversation.

-Whether it is formulary exclusion, step therapy, non-medical switching, or the use of “therapeutic alternatives,” all of these issues come into play when it comes to the drug price negotiation process.
+Issues like formulary exclusion, step therapy, non-medical switching, or the use of “therapeutic alternatives” all come into play in the drug price negotiation process.

-She continued, “When I look at the CMS definition of therapeutic alternatives (drugs that are used to treat the same condition or disease state as the selected drug), the IRA directs CMS to consider how the selected drug compares to therapeutic alternatives.
-It says nothing about cost.”
+“When I look at the CMS definition of therapeutic alternatives (drugs that are used to treat the same condition or disease state as the selected drug), the IRA directs CMS to consider how the selected drug compares to therapeutic alternatives.
+It says nothing about cost,” she continues.

 “We have to be very unified in the fact that precision medicine is here.
 It’s not on the horizon,” added Westrich-Robertson.
 “It’s here for cancer.
 It’s here for many of our diseases.
 I don’t care if it’s autoimmune, cancer, or diabetes.
 Diseases, for the most part, are heterogeneous.
 They’re unique for an individual.
 There are subgroups.
 And I think we have to find a way to scream from the mountain tops.”

-Looking ahead—how patients can have their voices heard in the process
+How patients’ voices can be heard in the process

 “Never give up.
 Never give up.
 Never give up.
-Never give up,” was the mantra that Perry ended with.
-“We’re trying to train patients that while the wheels of government move very slowly, and sometimes seem to never move, without constant and consistent input, just like the constant management of a diabetes, nothing’s going to happen.”
+Never give up,” concluded Perry.
+“We’re trying to train patients that while the wheels of government move very slowly, and sometimes seem to never move, without constant and consistent input, just like the constant management of diabetes, nothing’s going to happen.”

-And, in closing Westrich-Robertson reminded that even if patients miss the March 1 deadline, all is not lost.
+Even if patients miss the March 1 deadline, all is not lost, noted Westrich-Robertson.

-And patient groups seeking to engage in the process are not alone.
-Each of the four patient groups represented on the panel is actively working with patients and fellow patient advocacy organizations to prepare ahead of the upcoming deadlines.
-For instance, this Patient Inclusion Council (PIC) patient-led webinar explains CMS IRA negotiations, concerns, need for all patients and caregivers to share their experiences, and opportunities to have their voices counted.
-A number of other patient groups also shared resources during the webinar such as the American Brain Coalition’s Medicare Prescription Drug Resources.
+Patient groups seeking to engage in the process are not alone.
+Each of the four groups represented on the panel is actively working with patients and other patient advocacy organizations to prepare.
+As one example, a Patient Inclusion Council (PIC) patient-led webinar explains CMS IRA negotiations, concerns, the need for all patients and caregivers to share their experiences, and opportunities to engage.
+A number of other patient groups also shared resources during the webinar, such as the American Brain Coalition’s Medicare Prescription Drug Resources.

 Scroll to Top